sematic-ai/sematic/developer-docs/README.md

 ```bash
 $ TAG=v$(python3 sematic/versions.py) make release-server
 ```

-At this point, you should also deploy the Docker image to a cloud Dev environment using the [internal Helm charts](/helm/sematic-server), and execute at least one pipeline in detached cloud mode.
-You will likely also want to smoke test new features that were included in the release.

 Next you can generate the Helm package and publish it to the Helm repository.
 Clone the repo with `git clone git@github.com:sematic-ai/helm-charts.git`, and